Dear Business Owner,

 And it doesn’t go away on its own.

-Or keep assuming.
+Or you can keep assuming.